 In March this year Arsenal goalkeeper David Ospina – currently on loan at Napoli - collapsed during a match having earlier suffered a head injury before being cleared to carry on.
 There were no snappy one-liners from medical staff reported in this story and luckily it had a happy ending.
 Ospina was given the all-clear after spending a night in hospital.

 But the chief executive of brain injury charity Headway Peter McCabe wasn’t satisfied.
 “We are all shocked and appalled at these latest examples of concussion protocols not being followed in football”, he said.
 Adding ominously, “There’s a real fear that it will take a catastrophic injury to a high-profile player before any real changes in attitudes is forthcoming.”(3)

 ‘If you suspect that a player may be at risk of concussion, the decision as to whether the player remains on the pitch is now the responsibility of the medical practitioner rather than the player.
 You must assume that the player does not have the mental faculty to make a reasoned decision.’

 Johnny Wilson, former Head of Medical Services at Notts County FC, Scunthorpe and Chesterfield FC.

 Don’t suffer in silence…

-- you or somebody you know has suffered at the hands of shoddy or incompetent medical treatment playing football.
-Related to concussion or otherwise, Safety In Sport would like to hear about it.
+If you or somebody you know has suffered at the hands of shoddy or incompetent medical treatment playing football.
+Related to concussion or otherwise, Stewards' Law Firm would like to hear about it.